Power Mechanical, Inc.

 Q: Do I need a Xeon CPU?

 A: In the past, Xeon CPUs were more robust than their Core-series counterparts.
 Today, however, there is very little functional difference between the two Intel product families for workstations.
-The additional cost to get a Xeon with the same clock speed and number of cores as a comparable Core i7 / i9 can be several hundred dollars, so we recommend the Core series instead.
-Xeon CPUs do support ECC memory, but that is a feature which, while nice, is certainly not essential.
+The additional cost to get a Xeon with the same clock speed and number of cores as a comparable i7 / i9 can be several hundred dollars, so we recommend the Core series instead.
+Xeon CPUs do support ECC memory, but that is a feature which is nice but certainly not essential.

 Q: Should I get an overclocked system?